EPFL-LCSB/phenomapping/README.rst

 Please, let us know if you have any suggestion, comment, or problem.
 We will be happy to discuss and help.

-Contact: Prof. Vassily Hatzimanikatis (vassily.hatzimanikatis@epfl.ch)
+Contact: Dr. Anush Chiappino-Pepe (anush.chiappinopepe@alumni.epfl.ch)